jster1357/datagen/README.md

 ### Overview

 The data generater uses the faker python library to generate random values for each attribute in a given schema.
 The ouput of the script is json format.
+In the script there are 5 unique data generators:

+- CustomerDataGenerator
+- SalesRepDataGenerator
+- POSDataGenerator
+- POSCustomerDataGenerator
+- ManufacturingDataGenerator

+The generated defaulted in the script is the POSDataGenerator.

 In this version of the script, a kafka producer has been included as well as a sleep timer that will regulate the data generation.
 It is defaulted to 1 json record per second but this can be adjusted as required.